Program Overview

 Candidates are eligible for admission by satisfying the following admissions criteria:

-Applicants for the BAE program exempted from an English exam provided they completed their last schooling years at a recognized school where the medium of teaching is English.
+• Applicants for the BAE program are exempted from an English exam provided they completed their last schooling years at a recognized school where the medium of teaching is English.

-Submission and evaluation of graduate school application including; last academic transcripts, ID or passport copy, and resume.
+• Submission and evaluation of graduate school applications including; undergraduate academic transcripts, ID or passport copy, and resume.

 Application Go Through:

 Applications are only accepted online.
-Once the application form is received, our team looks after past your performance and future potential and will contact you accordingly.
+Once the application form is received, our team looks after the past performance and future potential and will contact you accordingly.

-Once Admission Committee’s reviews your application with +ve response, you will receive a letter of admission.
+Once the Admission Committee reviews your application with +ve response, you will receive a letter of admission.
 Having processed the payment, you will receive an email with your login credentials and will be granted access to our Learn Management System.

 The Curriculum